cpq/embedded-network-programming-guide/README.md

 **MAC (Media Access Control) header** is only 3 fields: destination MAC address, source MAC addresses, and an upper level protocol.
 MAC addresses are 6-byte unique addresses of the network cards, e.g. `42:ef:15:c8:29:a1`.
 Protocol is usually 0x800, which means that the next header is IP.
-This header handles addressing in the local network, LAN.
+MAC header handles addressing in the local network (LAN).

 **IP (Inernet Protocol) header** has many fields, but the most important are: destination IP address, source IP address, and upper level protocol.
 IP addresses are 4-bytes, e.g. `209.85.202.102`, and they identify a machine on the Internet, so their purpose is similar to phone numbers.
 The upper level protocol is usually 6 (TCP) or 17 (UDP).
-This header handles global addressing.
+IP header handles global addressing.

 **TCP or UDP header** has many fields, but the most important are destination port and source ports.
-Ports are 16-bit numbers and they identify an application on a device, e.g. `80` means HTTP server.  have source and destination port numbers.
-Together with IP addresses, they form a 4-element
-tuple: source IP:PORT <-> destination IP:PORT, which uniquely identify data channel for the two communicating applications.
+On one device, there can be many network applications, for example, many open tabs in a browser.
+Port number identifies an application.

 **Application protocol** depends on the target application.
 For example, there are servers on the Internet that can tell an accurate current time.
 If you want